easafe/purescript-flame/docs/views.md

 managed :: forall arg nd message.
 ToNode nd message NodeData => NodeRenderer arg -> nd -> arg -> Html message
 ```

-On rendering, Flame will call `createNode` only once and from then on `updateNode`.
+On rendering, Flame calls `createNode` only once and from then on `updateNode`.
 These functions can check on their local state `arg` to decide whether/how to change a DOM node.
-For easy of use, the elements attributes and events are still automatically patched -- if that's not the desired behavior, `HE.managed_` can be used instead
+For easy of use, the elements attributes and events are still automatically patched -- otherwise, `HE.managed_` should be used

 ```haskell
 managed_ :: forall arg message.
 NodeRenderer arg -> arg -> Html message